bluehammer30/HelloWorldMonitorInfra/README.md

 # Containerized Hello World Application with AWS, Terraform, and Monitoring

 This project implements a containerized Hello World application deployed on AWS EKS with MySQL RDS database, secure secrets management, and monitoring using Prometheus and Grafana.
+It also includes bonus features like Helm charts for application deployment, Prometheus alerting rules, and CI/CD integration with GitHub Actions.

 ## Architecture